voxpupuli/webhook-go/README.md

 ### POST /api/v1/r10k/module

 Updates a puppet module, ie. `r10k deploy module`.
-The default behaviour of r10k is to update the module in all environments that have it.
+The default behavior of r10k is to update the module in all environments that have it.
 Module name defaults to the git repository name.

 Available URL arguments (`?argument=value`):

 * branch_only - If set, this will only update the module in an environment set by the branch, as opposed to all environments.
 This is equivalent to the `--environment` r10k option.
 * module_name - Sometimes git repository and module name cannot have the same name due to arbitrary naming restrictions.
 This option forces the module name to be the given value instead of repository name.